Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 ---------------------
 > Howard Sii:I learned the use of github like its version restore and also the commit function of vsc.
 It is a pretty good experience for me.

-> Looi Zheng Jin: I am very glad to learn coding through the help of chatGPT
+> Looi Zheng Jin: I am very glad to learn coding through the help of chatGPT.

 > Choo Jun Feng: In this competition, I learned using computer to make a responsive website (pokedex)